phpearth/docs/oop/design-patterns/facade.md

----
-title: "Facade design pattern with PHP example"
+# Facade design pattern with PHP example
-updated: "March 10, 2017"
-permalink: "/articles/object-oriented-programming/design-patterns/facade/"
-redirect_from: "/faq/object-oriented-programming/design-patterns/facade/"
----

 ## See Also